averms/pandoc-filters/README.md

     getEnvironment >>= print
     </code></pre>

-This is not HTML5 compliant, nor is it compatible with `prism.js` or `highlight.js`.
-This filter makes sure pandoc outputs the correct, html5 compliant syntax:
+The above is not what the [W3C recommends][2], nor is it compatible with `prism.js`.
+This filter makes sure pandoc outputs the recommended syntax:

     <pre><code class="language-haskell">import System.Environment
     main = do